ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/Magic_shaperoint_design.md

 MagicSharepoint is a platform designed for collaborative work and document sharing among clients.
 Documents can be in text format (Markdown) or scanned/image formats.

-- Expected Document Size: Up to 500 pages (system restriction).
+- Expected Document Size: Up to 500 pages (system restriction, hard limit with error notification).
 - Structure: Documents typically include a table of contents and dedicated sections, such as introduction or glossary.
 - Content: Documents may include text with all Markdown features (e.g., quotes, headings, formulas, tables).